martiansideofthemoon/martiansideofthemoon.github.io/_pages/about.md

 permalink: /about/
 ---

-My name is Kalpesh Krishna, and I will be joining the [University of Massachusetts Amherst](http://cs.umass.edu/) as a PhD student in Computer Science from Fall 2018.
-I will be working as a research assistant with [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
+My name is Kalpesh Krishna, and I am a first year PhD student at [University of Massachusetts Amherst](http://cs.umass.edu/) in the College for Information and Computer Science.
+I am working with [Prof. Mohit Iyyer](https://people.cs.umass.edu/~miyyer/) on question generation.
 I am interested in Natural Language Processing, Speech Recognition and Computer Graphics.

 I recently graduated with a Bachelors in Electrical Engineering at [IIT Bombay](http://iitb.ac.in).
 I was a part of the [CSALT](https://www.cse.iitb.ac.in/~pjyothi/csalt/) group and was advised by [Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/).